 A Gathering Place for the local Aboriginal and Torres Strait Islander community.

 Barrbunin Beek means ‘happy place’ in the Woiwurrung language.
-A dedicated space where people can come together, it allows the local Aboriginal and Torres Strait Islander community to create a real connection to country by establishing a place of community ownership, where knowledge can be shared and culture celebrated.
+A dedicated space where people can come together, it allows the local Aboriginal and Torres Strait Islander community to establish a place of community ownership, where knowledge can be shared and culture celebrated.

 Barrbunin Beek gives local Aboriginal and Torres Strait people a place to call home, a place to meet and a place to build community.